bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Describe props.

-Props are immutable properties passed to a child component that can hold many data types (e.g. array, object, number, function, others)
+Props are immutable properties passed to a child component that can hold many data types (e.g. array, object, number, function, others).